 Construction Drawings:

-The System’s Contractor shall prepare fire alarm system installation drawings for permitting in accordance with Florida Administrative Code Rule 61G15.
+The System Installer shall prepare fire alarm system installation drawings for permitting in accordance with Florida Administrative Code Rule 61G15.
 Drawings shall incorporate all required information per Rule 61G15 and be signed and sealed by a registered professional engineer meeting the requirements of Rule 61G15.
-The System’s Contractor furnishing and installing the fire alarm system is responsible for preparation of these drawings and getting drawings approved by the Authority Having Jurisdiction (AHJ).
+The System installer is responsible for preparation of these drawings and getting drawings approved by the Authority Having Jurisdiction (AHJ).

-Systems Contractor Qualifications:
+System Installer Qualifications:

-The contractor directly responsible for this work shall be a systems contractor, who is and who has been regularly engaged in the furnishing and installation of commercial and industrial fire alarm systems of this type and size for at least the immediate past 5 years.
+The System Installer shall have been regularly engaged in the furnishing and installation of commercial and industrial fire alarm systems of this type and size for at least the immediate past 5 years.
 All equipment shall be installed by a technician with experience installing the manufactured system or a recognized training school or course for the installations of this type system.
-The contractor shall, if requested by the engineer; show proof of a specific individual’s training.
-The system's contractor shall directly employ a suitable number of skilled systems installers whose normal work is systems installation and who shall install and make the wire and cable connections thereto.
+Provide proof of a specific individual’s training.
+The System Installer shall directly employ a suitable number of skilled systems installers whose normal work is systems installation and who shall install and make the wire and cable connections thereto.

-As part of the project submittal, it shall be demonstrated to the satisfaction of the engineer that the systems contractor has adequate plant and equipment to do the work properly and expeditiously, adequate staff and technical experience.
+As part of the project submittal, it shall be demonstrated that the Systems Installer has adequate plant and equipment to do the work properly and expeditiously, adequate staff and technical experience.

-Test Reports: Submit the following reports directly to USPS Project Manager from Manufacturer's Quality Control Inspector, with copy to Contractor.
+Test Reports: Submit the following reports from Manufacturer's Quality Control Inspector.
 Prepare reports in conformance with Section 014000 - Quality Requirements:

 Pre-test.